 Establishing an average credit score in the UK can be complicated because of age groups and demographics.
 Each postal code in the UK has varying credit scores.
 However, if we assess the average score from Experian UK, the UK’s average score reached 797 in 2021.
 This is an improvement from 792 in 2020, yet it is still seen as a fair credit score.

 What is an excellent credit score in the UK?

 Looking at the values above we can see that excellent credit scores are:

 - 466-700 for Equifax and

 What is a good credit score to buy a house in the UK?

 When a lender is considering offering you a loan, they will review your credit score, and based on their own requirements, they will assess whether you approve of a mortgage or not.
-Ideally, you will have what is considered a good credit score (somewhere between fair and excellent in order to receive higher perks, like lower interest rates and larger loans.
+Ideally, you will have what is considered a good credit score (somewhere between fair and excellent) in order to receive higher perks, like lower interest rates and larger loans.

 What impacts your credit score?

 As you start interacting with financial institutions, like banks and credit unions, you’ll start to develop a financial portfolio and history.
 The following factors have the potential to affect your credit score and move towards what is a good UK credit score:

 - The length of your credit history – have you just started using a credit card and applying for loans?